vaibhav20325/LibraryManagementSystem/README.md

 **/**

 This is the Home Page where the user can see all the book, newest arrivals, and popular books.
 The user can also Search for a book by mentioning either its Title, Publisher, Author, Genre or ISBN code.
+Currently the Search would look for exact matches in the database.

 http://vaibhavlib.herokuapp.com/